nf-core/smrnaseq/README.md

 Specify the path to a specific config file (this is a core NextFlow command).
 Useful if using different UPPMAX projects or different sets of reference genomes. **NOTE!
 One hyphen only (core Nextflow parameter).**

+### `--saveReference`
+Supply this parameter to save any generated reference genome files to your results folder.
+These can then be used for future pipeline runs, reducing processing times.

 ## Credits
 These scripts were written for use at the [National Genomics Infrastructure](https://portal.scilifelab.se/genomics/)